Join Us

 What happens next?

 Once you have joined, you can expect to receive occasional newsletters and emails from us.
-Please remember, the Supporters Trust is not a member benefit organisation.
-It is not about what the Trust can do for you, it is about what you can do for the Club through the Trust.
+Please remember, the Trust is not a member benefit organisation.
+It is not about what the Trust can do for you, it is about what we can collectively do for the Club through the Trust.

 If you have decided to join, then we are really grateful to you for that.
 But whether or not you wish to join, please tell your ICT supporting friends, family and colleagues about the Trust.
-Remember, the larger the membership, the better we will be able to work with and support our Club at this difficult time.
+Remember, the larger the membership, the better we will be able to work with and support our Club.

 Thank you very much for your support.